deep-observability-lab/bpftrace-scripts/README.md

 ### Description

-A collection of bpftrace projects of various interestingness!
+A collection of bpftrace and other tracing projects of various interestingness!